Question: What’s better than a long weekend away?

 The clue’s in the name here.
 It’s a tour, you walk it and the best part is it’s free.
 I’m a huge advocate for free walking tours and endeavour to find one more or less everywhere I go provided that a) there’s enough to actually see and b) the weather is okay.
-And by okay I mean warm enough not to lose sensation in my toes but cool enough not to have me melting into a helpless heap of nothingness on the floor.
+And by okay, I mean warm enough not to lose sensation in my toes but cool enough not to have me melting into a helpless heap of nothingness on the floor.
 I went on an incredibly interesting walking tour in Cartagena, Colombia, but do you think I remember any of the things my guide told me?!
-No, because I was too busy wondering who would win custody of my blender after my heat exhaustion related death.
+No, because I was too busy wondering who would win custody of my blender after my heat exhaustion-related death.

-Still, I’ve heard great things about the few different tours on offer!
-And had the temperature risen above 5ºC during my time in the city I definitely would have added one to my itinerary!
+Still, I’ve heard great things about the few different tours on offer and most people I’ve spoken to have agreed that the walking tour is one of the best free activities in Riga!
+For sure, had the temperature risen above 5ºC during my time in the city I definitely would have added one to my itinerary!
 A quick Google search will give you more in-depth information about the various tours, but if you can’t be bothered for that just turn up to St Peter’s Church at 11am and there’ll be a bloke (or maybe a lady, who knows!) standing there with a little placard, ready and waiting come rain or shine.

 Museum of the Occupation of Latvia